Skip to content

 • Description

-Likewise, for each package, the list of projects, including the package, can be viewed by selecting the Repositories button.
+Likewise, the list of projects, including the package, can be viewed by selecting each package's Repositories button.
 The list of projects, including the package, is presented.
-Vulnerabilities details The project link can be selected from the list of projects, taking the user to the project-specific view.